We welcome students with disabilities, long-term medical or mental health conditions or Specific Learning Difficulties (SpLDs) such as dyslexia.

-- recommendations for reasonable adjustments so you can participate as fully as possible in the academic and social life at London Met
+- help enable students to participate as fully as possible in the academic and social life of the University

-- assistance to apply for study-related funding such as the Disabled Students' Allowance and funding for disabled students
+- advice and guidance concerning the funding available to disabled students – such as the Disabled Students' Allowance (DSA) and disability support funding for disabled EU and international students

 Discussing your needs before you begin your studies at London Met

-We know it is important to students that we offer a confidential service, and we have published a statement regarding confidentiality on the Student Zone (publicly available).
+We know it is important to students that we offer a confidential service, and we have published a statement regarding confidentiality on our Student Zone webpage (publicly available).

-We prefer final Needs Assessment Reports to be emailed to firstname.lastname@example.org.
+Needs Assessment Reports should be emailed to firstname.lastname@example.org.

-If you have any queries please contact us by calling 020 7133 2188 or emailing firstname.lastname@example.org.
+If you have any further queries, please contact us by calling 020 7320 2848 or emailing email@example.com.